epalzeolithe/DisableMonitor-3.0/README.md

 This is a fork of the [original project](https://github.com/Eun/DisableMonitor)

-WORKING IN BUG SUR with last BIG SUR update
+WORKING IN BIG SUR with last BIG SUR update

 Main changes
 ------------